helidon-sockshop/sockshop/README.md

 1. Cleanup the ingress

-    To cleanup the ingress for your deployment, issue the following ensuring you have the same environment variables set from when you created the ingress.
+    To cleanup the ingress for your deployment, execute the following command for each `SOCKSHOP_BACKEND` you previously installed.

     ```bash
     $ export SOCKSHOP_DOMAIN=sockshop.mycompany.com
-    $ export SOCKSHOP_BACKEND=memory
+    $ export SOCKSHOP_BACKEND=core

     $ envsubst -i k8s/optional/ingress.yaml| kubectl delete -f -
     ```

 1. Remove the LB (Optional)

-    If you wish to remove your LB, issue the following
+    If you wish to remove your LB, execute the following

     ```bash
     $ kubectl delete -f k8s/optional/ingress-controller.yaml